prabhu43/website/content/blog/container-from-scratch.md

 To understand that, let us see how to create a container from scratch using linux technologies like namespace and cgroup.

-Lets create a simple go program which takes command as an argument and executes that command by creating a new process.
+Let's create a simple go program which takes command as an argument and executes that command by creating a new process.
 Assume this go program as a docker.
 To execute a command in docker,  we will use "docker run" command, similarly, here we use "go run container.go run"

 ```
 package main